emiraga/valodator/README.md

 ## Description

 Running practice contests on PC^2 requires you to have input/output data for each problem.
-Sometimes it is not available.
-This solution allows you to use regular PC^2 but with custom external validator which will submit problem to online judge and read the verdict.
+Sometimes this data is not available.
+Valodator allows you to use regular PC^2 with custom external validator which is going to submit submitted problem to online judge and read the verdict.

-You need to have registered accounts on online judges and configure valodator.
+You need to have valid accounts on online judges and configure valodator accordingly.

 ## Supported PC^2 on linux

-Testing was done with PC^2 version 8 and 9.
+Testing was done on linux with with PC^2 version 8 and 9.
 Instructions shown here are for version 9, differences between versions 8 and 9 are minimal but they exist.

 ## Prerequisites

+* linux or similar unix-like OS (winblows is also possible, patches welcome).
 * python 2.x with `mechanize` and `BeautifulSoup`
 * PC^2 version 9 (or version 8)